MikroElektronika/mikrosdk_click_v2/clicks/temphum24/README.md

 err_t temphum24_read_rh_history ( temphum24_t *ctx, float *hum_min, float *hum_max );
 ```

-## Example Description

-> This example demonstrates the use of Temp & Hum 24 Click board by reading the temperature and humidity data.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which resets the device and starts the auto measurement mode with data rate of 1 Hz.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */